MTG/andalusian-corpus-notebooks/README.md

 ## References
+[1] Caro Repetto, R; Pretto, N; Chaachoo, A; Bozkurt, B; and Serra X "An open corpus for the computational research of Arab-Andalusian music", in Proceedings of Proceedings of 5th International Conference on Digital Libraries for Musicology (DLfM 2018); 2018 Sep 28; Paris, France.
+New York: ACM; 2018. p.
+78-86.
+DOI: 10.1145/3273024.3273025

-[1] Pretto, N; Bozkurt, B; Caro Repetto, R; and Serra, X (2018) "Nawba Recognition for Arab-Andalusian Music using Templates from Music Scores", in Proceedings of the 15th Sound and Music Computing Conference (SMC2018), (in press).
+[2] Pretto, N; Bozkurt, B; Caro Repetto, R; and Serra, X "Nawba Recognition for Arab-Andalusian Music using Templates from Music Scores", Proceedings of the 15th Sound and Music Computing Conference 2018, SMC 2018, Limassol, Cyprus.
+DOI: 10.5281/zenodo.1257387